 The Wrong Way Round (13th February 2009)

 After travelling around Australia and New Zealand I would decide whether I had done enough for one trip and fly back to England or get the bike to South America and ride north to Alaska and on to Montreal to complete a round the world trip.
-I had heard that it was easier to transport motorbikes in or out of Canada rather than the USA because of the increased security measures in the states.
+I had heard that it was easier to transport motorbikes in or out of Canada rather than the USA because of the increased security measures in the states since 9/11.

 Initially I considered sticking to my original route and hoped that by the time I got to Pakistan the situation would have changed for the better.
 In the end however I didnít like the possibility of having to fly across Pakistan as well as Burma and made a snap decision to go the other way round.

-From the East coast of Canada I aim to travel to Alaska then south to the Canadian and American Rockies before continuing south to Mexico.
-I hope to get to Tierra del Fuego then head north again for a flight to New Zealand and then on to Australia.
+From the East coast of Canada I aim to travel to Alaska then south to the Canadian and American Rockies before continuing to Mexico.
+I hope to eventually get to Tierra del Fuego then head north again for a flight to New Zealand and then on to Australia.

 On Way To Leicester

 I set off from my home in Newcastle upon Tyne on Saturday 7th February 2009 riding the fully laden F650GS to Milton Keynes in the snow to deliver the bike to the shipping agent, stopping off to spend the weekend with Maddie and Jeff in Leicester on the way.
 On arrival at the shipping depot I was told that I had been wrongly informed that the bike had to be delivered then.
 I could have left it until the 3rd March when it might have been a bit warmer.
 Thanks a lot!
 The shipper kindly offered to store the bike free of charge and put it on a later ship so that it arrives when I asked for it to arrive in the first place, around the end of March.
-So the bike is on its way to Miami and I fly out on 30th March 2009 to join it.
+So the bike is on its way to Miami on a container ship and I fly out on 30th March 2009 to join it.
 First stops are the Florida Keys because the bridges look good then the Everglades where I hope to avoid being eaten by an alligator.

 I now have a few loose ends to sort out, one of which is to find out how to avoid being eaten by bears whilst camping in Canada.
 I also have to finish getting my house ready for letting and find some tenants.
 Anybody want to rent a house in Newcastle?